PeakIndicators/Getting-Started-On-Azure-ML/Clone-and-Run-a-Notebook.md

 1. In Azure Machine Learning studio, view the **Compute** page.

 2. Your compute instance must be running.
 Select **JupyterLab** and then open a terminal session.
 **Note:** This task can also be done using _Jupyter_ or _Terminal_ options that are also available in the Compute Instance.
-The process is very similar, so we will explain only how to do it in one of them, which in this example it will be _JupyterLab_.
+The process is very similar, so we will explain only how to do it in one of them, which, in this example, will be _JupyterLab_.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/clonenotebook1.gif)

-3. Enter the following commands shown below to clone a Git repository containing notebooks, data, and other files to your workspace:
+3. Enter the commands shown below to clone a Git repository containing notebooks, data, and other files to your workspace:

 ` cd Users/<your_username>`